FREQUENTLY ASKED QUESTIONS

 WILL MY INSURANCE COVER THE COST OF THERAPY?

 This is a very important question, and if you are considering using your health insurance to pay for therapy, I recommend that you carefully consider all of your options.
 Many people choose not to use their health insurance in order to protect the therapist-client relationship and to ensure their confidentiality.
 I am considered an out-of-network provider for most insurance companies, though I am in network with Anthem Bluecross and Blueshield (for individual counseling only).
-Additionally, health insurance will typically not pay for couples and relationship counseling.
 If using me as an out-of-network provider, I will be happy to provide you with a bill that you can submit to your insurance carrier for out-of-network benefits.
 In order for you to receive reimbursement, I would have to diagnosis you with a mental health disorder and share this with your insurance company.
 Obviously, if I am unable to find that you do have a mental health disorder, I will not ethically or legally be able to provide one to you or your insurance company.
 However, should you still wish to try and use out of network benefits, it will be your responsibility to cover the upfront cost of therapy and to research your out-of-network benefits for possible reimbursement.

 HOW LONG DOES THERAPY TAKE?